Velfi/digital-garden/pages/programming/reaction-diffusion.md

 | UNDULATING       | 0.0260    | 0.0510       |
 | WORMS            | 0.0780    | 0.0610       |

 You can also enter a tuple of your own values here if you prefer.
-Each value should be `< 1.0`.
-The first value is the feed rate of chemical A and the second value is the removal rate of chemical B.

 [Reaction Diffusion System Wikipedia]: https://en.wikipedia.org/wiki/Reaction%E2%80%93diffusion_system
 [patterns-in-nature]: https://en.wikipedia.org/wiki/Patterns_in_nature